We help you choose between these two wearable giants

 Heart health

-Both platforms offer heart rate-based health insights based on optical, light-based sensors.
-The Fitbit Sense 2 and Fitbit Charge 5 also offer the kind of medical grade-style ECG sensor found in the newest Apple Watches too.
+Both platforms offer heart rate-based trend insights based on optical, light-based sensors.
+The Fitbit Sense 2, Fitbit Charge 5, and Fitbit Charge 6 also offer ECG sensors, which might detect irregular heart rhythms, similar to FDA-cleared features on Apple Watches.

 Fitbit has also gone further and rolled out continuous monitoring of heart rate rhythms, via the PPG sensor, across its full range.

-Both claim their respective heart rate sensor technologies can help detect signs associated with heart disorders like atrial fibrillation.
+Both claim their respective heart rate sensor technologies may help detect signs associated with heart disorders like atrial fibrillation.
 Fitbit and Amazfit also offer richer sleep insights using that heart rate data.
-We'd say Fitbit does a better job of it though.
+We’d say Fitbit does a better job of it, though.

 While Fitbit does offer heart rate-based exercise tracking, Amazfit does push more into the sporting realms with its Training Load, VO2 Max, and PAI Health scores.